IHE/ITI.SeR/SeR.md

 ## 39.6 SeR Cross Profile Considerations

-An XDS Document Consumer that participates in an XDS environment using SeR framework shall be grouped with an [XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) X-Service User.
+XDS Document Consumer that participates in an XDS environment using SeR framework shall be grouped with an [XUA X-Service User](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html).

-An X-Service User involved in a SeR framework shall be able to identify the specific Requester Entity conveying its logical identity (user ID, application ID, etc.) within the `<Subject>/<NameID>` element.
+XUA X-Service User involved in a SeR framework shall be able to identify the specific Requester Entity conveying its logical identity (user ID, application ID, etc.) within the `<Subject>/<NameID>` element.